joes-git/como-2025/installation.md

 # Instructions for the AIHEP Como school tutorials 2025

-To successfully follow along with the tutorialss we highly recommend the following:
+To successfully follow along with the tutorials we highly recommend the following:

 - A laptop with 10-20 GB of free storage, running either Linux or Mac OS.
-If you can only use Windows make sure you have [WSL prepared](https://learn.microsoft.com/en-us/windows/wsl/install).
+If you can only use Windows, make sure you have [WSL prepared](https://learn.microsoft.com/en-us/windows/wsl/install).
 - Python 3.10, 3.11 or 3.12
 - A working installation of LHAPDF, tensorflow and numpy.